 - Bedroom 2 (small) – storage of practice files

 - Garage – no business use.

 The case shows how important it is to be able to present records evidencing the level of activity carried out from home.
 It is up to the taxpayer to demonstrate how he arrived at the amounts.
 Workings should be kept on file.
-If there is no record of how amounts are approportioned, HMRC may propose an allocation much harsher than would be expected.
-Information such as numbers of clients visiting premises, diaries documenting time spent working, meter readings and itemised telephone bills may be required to support approportionment.
-Maintaining this information is time consuming but may mean a difference between a 50% and a 20% cost approportionment and tax liability.
+If there is no record of how amounts are proportioned, HMRC may propose an allocation much harsher than would be expected.
+Information such as numbers of clients visiting premises, diaries documenting time spent working, meter readings, and itemized telephone bills may be required to support apportionment.
+Maintaining this information is time consuming but may mean a difference between a 50% and a 20% cost apportionment and tax liability.

 What if the home is owned jointly?

 Some complications may arise when assets used by a sole trader are owned jointly by the sole trader and someone else.

 For example, mortgage interest proportion in relation to the home office in a house owned jointly by a married couple needs to be restricted to amounts in relation to the other co-owners part being used by the sole trader (as the sole trader cannot charge himself for part of an asset he owns himself).

 There is uncertainty in how costs billed to another person living in the household, such as a husband, maybe treated for business tax purposes.
 A factual analysis may be necessary to persuade HMRC in this case.
 In real life expenses can be paid by either spouse or both in equal or varying proportions.
 If the self-employed wife pays 70% towards a bill issued in their joint names and her husband 30% some adjustments may be required if amounts are material, but it has also been reported that HMRC may ignore the unequal split in settling the expense when assessing a relevant business proportion, and revert to the more basic fact-finding – ie whether the expense was incurred in the first place and paid (in any proportion) by the self-employed.